loisaidasam/poor-mans-money-counter/README.md

 poor-mans-money-counter
 =======================

 Ever wonder where you're money's going?

-I wrote this app in Slovenia to keep track.
+I wrote this app in Slovenia to help me keep track.

 It works like this: